ARoyce2001/fareways-coming-soon-hub/README.md

 ## How can I edit this code?

-There are several ways of editing your application.
+There are several ways of editing your

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/2255e223-67a0-498f-a8fe-da5c58e17678) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**